julienmjaquet/web_scraping_tutorial/tutorial.md

   html_nodes(xpath = "//table//a")  %>%
   html_attr("href")
 ```
 For each municipality, we actually retrieved 3 links : one to the municipality wiki page, one to the kanton wiki page and one to the flag of the kanton.
-This is why we have 3 times more links than needed.
+Hence the 3 times more links retrieved.
 ```
 length(links)
 ```